 For confidential deployments, and those that require the lowest amount of latency, our RESTful optimization engine can function independent of our telematics platform behind a firewall or inside your secure AWS environment.

 The web and mobile applications leverage our internal API's, support real-time fulltext searching for predictive and historical search, track and trace, dynamic-routing, continuous route re-optimization, time-sensitive time-windows, route re-balancing, just-in-time re-routing, dial-a-ride optimization, dynamic estimated times of arrival, multi-destination navigation, single-driver time-windows, support for Class 1-8 truck routing with height, weight, tunnel, and bridge constraints, and more.
 Our API supports both JSON and XML formats, in synchronous or asynchronous modes, and we have our own API management, metering, and authentication layer.

-For larger routes, our engineering lab is developing an accelerated version of our optimizer utilizing the CUDA GPU platform and using FPGA's to achieve a very high routes/core/second compute density using our linearly-scaleable HyperCluster™ techhnology which is able to build cost matrices in near-real time, and Quantum Computing powered NP-hard solution acceleration.
+For larger routes, our engineering lab is developing an accelerated version of our optimizer utilizing the CUDA GPU platform, using FPGA's to achieve a very high routes/core/second compute density using our linearly-scaleable HyperCluster™ techhnology which is able to build distance matrices in near-real time, and Quantum Computing powered NP-hard solution acceleration.

-Interact with Route4Me API's in C#, Java, PHP, Ruby, Node.js, Python, VB, and more
+Interact with Route4Me API's in C#, Java, PHP, Ruby, Node.js, Python, VB, and many more

 Route4Me API's track every metric about our system and how it is used.
-All of this data can be exported programmatically with callbacks to S3, Vertica, Redshift, Bigquery, Kinesis, Lambda, and Cloud Functions as destination end-points.
+All of this data can be exported programmatically with callbacks to S3, Vertica, Redshift, Bigquery, Kinesis, Lambda, Spark, Data Flow, and Cloud Functions as destination end-points.